Aseelaldallal/Notes/Angular/Services.md

 ### Step 2:

 We have to PROVIDE log service.
-Services can only receive services as dependencies if you provie them in app.module.ts.
+Services can only receive services as dependencies if you provide them in app.module.ts.

 ### Step 3:

-If you inject Service A into Service B, YOU MUST add @injectable() decorator to Service A.
+If you inject Service A into Service B, YOU MUST add @injectable() decorator to Service B.

 ```
 import { Injectable } from '@angular/core'

 @injectable()

-export class LogService {
+export class StarWarsService {
 ...
 }
 ```